 These are simple steps to take and easy install solutions, however, they have great benefits against preventing damage.

 During the process of undertaking the loft extension, the building owner will be exposing the Party Wall by removing their existing roof covering and the roof structure beneath it.

 Through the agreement of a Party Wall Award, the Party Wall Surveyor will ensure that once the Party Wall is exposed, it is adequately weathered to ensure that rain and moisture don’t transfer through the exposed wall into the adjoining owner’s property and cause penetrating damp.

 Generally speaking, there are two different ways to weatherproof an exposed wall.
 The first option is weatherproofed scaffolding, which will be in the form of metal sheeting at the roof level, with the scaffolding then being encapsulated in sheeting.
 The other is directly weatherproofing the exposed wall in the form of roofing felt or plastic sheeting fixed directly to the exposed Party Wall, with the sheeting then held in place with timber battens.

 Damage caused by damp and moisture can be a costly repair, this temporary precaution is a must for any loft conversion.

 Contractor Hand Tool Use

 In order for the contractor to insert the steel beams into the Party Wall, they will need to cut pockets into the wall facilitating the beams.
-As confirmed above, these works will cause vibrations to the Party Wall which can not only lead to lose brickwork and soot, but can also lead to cracking and damage.
+As confirmed above, these works will cause vibrations to the Party Wall which can not only lead to losing brickwork and soot but can also lead to cracking and damage.

 A contractor’s natural tool of choice for cutting into a Party Wall for the creation of the pockets will be a pneumatic hammer or kango as it is quick and efficient.
 However, it is also incredibly percussive and almost always leads to damage to the adjoining owner’s property.